Deforestation "Part of the solution lies in international trade".

 Is this production destined for export?

 Brazil consumes a large part of its deforestation through the beef it produces.
-As for soybeans, they are sent to China and Europe to feed cattle, which raises the question of our economic models.
+Soybeans, on the other hand, are sent to China and Europe to feed cattle, which raises the question of our economic models.
 In Africa, 80 to 90% of deforestation is due to small-scale subsistence farming: cassava, corn, rice, beans, bananas, etc. Palm oil produced in Africa supplies local markets.
 This is domestic consumption, with the exception of cocoa from Côte d'Ivoire, Ghana, Liberia and Cameroon, which is exported to Europe, and coffee from East Africa.

 What's the situation in Asia?